 We provide counseling and representation related to a broad array of governmental programs, a number of which were created or modified by the transformative $14 billion New Jersey Economic Recovery Act of 2020, signed into law in January 2021:

-- New Jersey Aspire Program Act – provides tax credits to redevelopers to cover certain project financing gap costs.
+- New Jersey Aspire Program – provides tax credits to redevelopers to cover certain project financing gap costs.

-- Brownfields Redevelopment Incentive Program Act – provides tax credits to reimburse redevelopers for remediation costs related to projects located on brownfield sites.
+- Brownfields Redevelopment Incentive Program – provides tax credits to reimburse redevelopers for remediation costs related to projects located on brownfield sites.

-- New Jersey Community-Anchored Development Act – provides tax credits to “anchor institutions” to incentivize the expansion of targeted industries in certain areas of New Jersey.
+- New Jersey Community-Anchored Development Program – provides tax credits to “anchor institutions” to incentivize the expansion of targeted industries in certain areas of New Jersey.
 Anchor institutions include those in education, healthcare, culture, community development and economic development.

-- Film & Digital Media Tax Credit Program – provides a credit against the corporation business tax and the gross income tax for certain expenses incurred for the production of certain films and digital media content in New Jersey.
+- New Jersey Film & Digital Media Tax Credit Program – provides a credit against the corporation business tax and the gross income tax for certain expenses incurred for the production of certain films and digital media content in New Jersey.

 - New Jersey Innovation Evergreen Act – allows qualified venture firms to purchase tax credits for cash at an auction, which may then be used to invest in innovation programs designed to advance the competitiveness of the state.

-- Economic Recovery and Growth Grant Program – This existing program was expanded with an additional $220 million in tax credits.
+- Economic Recovery and Growth Program – This existing program was expanded with an additional $220 million in tax credits.

 - The Long-Term Tax Exemption Law – incentivizes property owners and redevelopers by providing a tax exemption of up to thirty years in exchange for annual service charges or Payment in Lieu of Taxes (PILOT) agreements.